 Lisa Smith: An example of radicalisation in Europe

 In 2015, Lisa Smith travelled to Syria to join the Islamic State after converting to Islam.
 In Syria, Smith supposedly married a British fighter and had a baby.
 In 2019, her life was turned around by her return to Ireland, together with her now 2-year-old daughter.
+She is now seen as an example of radicalisation.

 However, Smith’s return to Ireland has not been without controversy.
 Upon return, she was charged with the crime of committing a terrorist offence.
 Not only is it claimed that she married a British fighter, but also that she has pledged allegiance to ISIS.
 Smith, however, insists she never joined the organisation and condemns their actions.
 This conviction has led to her application for bail, which she was granted.